nolanlawson/memory-leaks-2020/markdown.md

 ???

-Joe Armstrong has a quote about OOP that is unrelated, but I feel like it applies pretty well here.
-It's as if all you wanted was the banana...
+To appropriate a quote from Joe Armstrong, it's as if all you wanted was the banana...

 ---